wguerram/microservices-saas/README.md

 git commit

 # Push force latest changes, this will rewrite history in the remote.
 That's why no more than one developer should work on the same branch.
-git push --force origin my-branch
+git push --force -u origin my-branch

 # Create a pull request
 # my-branch will be deleted from remote automatically after merging into main.